python-event-sourcery/python-event-sourcery/docs/documentation/docs/recipes/saving_events.md

 --8<--
 ```

 However, when you add events to the stream for the second and subsequent times, you need to pass the expected version explicitly.

-Hence, it is assumed that you will use the events versioning and protection against concurrent writes.

 Otherwise, appending will fail with an exception: